- Claim TPD from Superannuation Funds

 - An accurately completed claim form

-- Information regarding your employment history, such as payslips, contracts of employment, and detailed position descriptions
+- Information regarding employment history, such as payslips, contracts of employment, and detailed position descriptions.

 Lodging a TPD Insurance Claim

-Next, you must lodge your claim with the super fund and the insurance company.
+Next, you lodge a claim with the super fund and the insurance company.
 This submission must also contain a letter explaining why you should have an approved claim.
 Failing to attach this letter is a common reason for denied claims.

 Follow up with the Insurance Company